zuixjs/zuixjs.org/source/pages/documentation/component/index.md

 <a name="defaultComponent"></a>
 ## The `default` component

-By using the internal `default` component, it is possible to get advantage of *zuix.js* components' features, also on standard HTML elements.
+By using the internal `default` component it's possible to get advantage of *zuix.js* components' features also on standard HTML elements.
 For instance, adding the attribute `z-load="default"` to a `div`, will turn that `div` into a *zuix.js* component's view, where it will be possible to use all templating and scripting capabilities of *zuix.js* components: